sympy/sympy/doc/src/modules/polys/domainsintro.rst

   <class 'sympy.core.add.Add'>

 For other domains the domain representation of expressions is usually more efficient than the tree representation used by :py:class:`~.Basic`.
-In ``EX`` the internal representation is :py:class:`~.Basic` so it is clearly not more efficient.
-The purpose of the ``EX`` domain is to be able to wrap up arbitrary expressions in an interace that is consistent with the other domains.
-The ``EX`` domain is used as a fallback when an appropriate domain can not be found.
+In :ref:`EX` the internal representation is :py:class:`~.Basic` so it is clearly not more efficient.
+The purpose of the :ref:`EX` domain is to be able to wrap up arbitrary expressions in an interace that is consistent with the other domains.
+The :ref:`EX` domain is used as a fallback when an appropriate domain can not be found.
 Although this does not offer any particular efficiency it does allow the algorithms that are implemented to work over arbitrary domains to be usable when working with expressions that do not have an appropriate domain representation.

 Choosing a domain
 =================